 Dr. Frei’s translational research activities involve the application and critical evaluation of novel technologies (including anti-infectives) in both institutional and community healthcare settings.
 His approach can best be described as a mixture of pharmacoepidemiology, health services research, health disparities research, and microbial genomics.

-Research research interests include economic and outcomes evaluations for several disease states as well as for pharmacy services.
+Research interests include economic and outcomes evaluations for several disease states as well as for pharmacy services.

 Research interests include: 1) examining the impact of pharmacy services (primarily medication therapy management services) on patient outcomes; 2) understanding factors that affect health care utilization and outcomes; and 3) examining the factors associated with medication adherence.